aosabook/500lines/image-filters/image-filters.markdown

 implement a callback (which must be public).

 To people familiar with Java this might seem odd; a listener or a lambda expression might make more sense.
-However as Processing was developed as a tool for artists, for the most part these things have been abstracted away by the language to keep it unintimidating.
+However, as Processing was developed as a tool for artists, for the most part these things have been abstracted away by the language to keep it unintimidating.
 This is a choice the designers made: to prioritize simplicity and approachability over power